naveen12334/Stores_Sales_Prediction/README.md

 # STORES_SALES_PREDICTION
-Predicting sales of unique products which belongs to different stores with their weight and establishment year through connecting SQL Server Database and Power Bi Dashboard and deploy it on Azure.
+Predicting sales of unique products which belongs to different stores with their weight and establishment year through connecting SQL Server Database and Power Bi Dashboard and deploy it on Heroku.

 # Input values:
 ![](https://github.com/naveen12334/Stores_Sales_Prediction/blob/main/Input_Values.PNG)